magneticio/vamp.io/content/documentation/about-vamp/service-discovery.md

 > **Note:** There is no point-to-point wiring.
 The `$backend.host` and `$backend.ports.jdbc` variables resolve to service endpoints Vamp automatically sets up and exposes.

+Even though Vamp provides this type of service discovery, it does not put any constraint on other possible solutions.
+For instance services can use their own approach specific approach using service registry, self-registration etc.